-[PLEASE INSERT TABLE 4 HERE]

-The finding that DEMs are statistically associated with increased unit operational expenditure is not altogether surprising given that, as we noted earlier, many of the touted benefits of having mayors appointed by voters are likely to result in additional cost.
-In particular, we might expect DEMs to be associated with higher political capitalisation (resulting in a higher volume, wider range and higher quality of services and hence greater cost requirements), greater effectiveness in getting developments off the ground (and hence more expenditure to accommodate same), and better advocacy with higher tiers of government (and hence more non-formula based grant money enabling the partial funding of projects).
-What is surprising, however, is the magnitude of the coefficients – especially when one considers that the mean operating surplus for NSW local governments is just 9.7%.
+Our results from the regression analyses are broadly consistent with Booms (1966) and Lineberry and Fowler (1967), and hence the third category of empirical literature on the effect of DEMs (that suggests increased unit expenditures associated with DEMs).
+We consider three of the prominent arguments used to explain higher unit expenditure in DEM local governments: The potential for greater political capitalisation (resulting in a higher volume, wider range and higher quality of services and hence greater expenditure), greater effectiveness in getting developments off of the ground (and therefore more expenditure to accommodate same), and better advocacy with higher tiers of government (and hence more partnerships with other tiers of government with concomitant increases to non-formula based grant money to partly fund projects).

+Although the significantly higher spending by DEMs is not completely unexpected, or undocumented, what is surprising, is the magnitude of the coefficients – especially when one considers that the mean operating surplus for NSW local governments is just 9.7%.
 Moreover, the very similar coefficients are intriguing (the difference in the statistical significance for the two cohorts is probably mostly down to the relative number of DEM local governments in each group).
-Despite the similar coefficient size, it is not unreasonable to suspect that there might be different drivers for the observed increase in operational spending.
+Despite the similar coefficient size, it is not unreasonable to suspect that there might be different drivers for the observed increase in operational spending for urban and rural local governments respectively.

-We can explore the relative likelihood of each of the three drivers a little by considering some additional data.
+We can explore the relative likelihood of two of the potential drivers a little by considering some additional data.
 For instance, the room for discretionary spending (to facilitate political capitalisation) would appear greatest for urban local governments given that their mean operating surplus is generally superior to rural local governments (an average of 15% for the former and just 7% for the later).
-Moreover, urban councils generally have greater flexibility in raising own source revenue in areas which are not regulated – for instance, few rural councils can tap into lucrative metred parking because the demand for street car-parking is relatively muted in low population density areas – and greater revenue flexibility would seem to create more room for discretionary spending, all other factors being equal.
+Moreover, urban local governments generally have greater flexibility in raising own source revenue in areas which are not regulated – for instance, few rural local governments can tap into lucrative metred parking because the demand for street carparking is relatively muted in low population density areas – and greater revenue flexibility would seem to create more room for discretionary spending, all other factors being equal.
 In similar vein, potential demand for developments in urban areas is likely to far outstrip demand in rural local governments: Actual development application data seems to confirm this (in 2016 the average value of development applications in urban local governments was over 30 times that of rural peers ($555,539 for urban and $17,147 for rural; OLG, 2016))3.
-Thus, the principal explanatory factors for the observed levels of increased operational expenditure associated with DEMs would seem to be either:
+Unfortunately it is difficult to get suitable data on the quantum of non-formula grants awarded to local governments, from state and federal government, which might result from superior advocacy by DEMs (grant data is confounded by inter alia transfers to cover pensioner discounts, Roads and Maritime Services work, and rural fire service payments).

+The fact that budgetary space for political capitalisation and value of development approvals are both relatively higher in urban local government areas than they are in rural areas seems to suggest that the most likely explanations for the observed increase to expenditure in DEM local governments are either:

-significantly dominated by non-formula grants arising from better advocacy (which would mean that political capitalisation and getting developments off of the ground (which both seem more likely for urban local governments) comprise a relatively small part of the additional costs), or
+significantly dominated by projects in partnership with higher tiers of government (funded through non-formula grants) arising from better advocacy for both types of local government areas (which would mean that political capitalisation and getting developments off of the ground (which both seem more likely for urban local governments) comprise a relatively small part of the additional costs), or